jhegedus42/frp-neural-network/README.md

 This would hopefully make it easier to implement more sophisticated neural networks and training algorithms.

-Currently neural networks are being implemented using imparative programming paradigm.
+Currently, neural networks are being implemented using imparative programming paradigm.
 The goal of this library is to make it possible to implement neural networks and their training algorithms using functional programming in which the network architecture and training algorithm can be described.